wenyaoxue/notes/aws.md

   * completed product that is run and managed by the service provider
   * eg Rekognition
   * eg Gmail, Dropbox, Zoom
+* Serverless - you don't work with servers - Lambda (Function as a Service), S3, DynamoDB, Fargate
 * things to manage
   * applications, data, runtime, middleware, os, virtualization, servers, storage, networking
     * traditional: all